amloveyweb/YadeDocs/SpreadsheetEditor.md

 ![](Manual.assets/bulkimport.png)

-Select config file or click the `New` button will create an config template file to setting data sources.
+Select config file or click the `New` button will create an config template file to config data sources.

-Exclude sheet name prefix default is `Source_` which means the sheet has name starts with `Source_` will be passed when importing.
+Exclude sheet name prefix default is `Source_` which means the sheet has name starts with `Source_` will be ignored when importing.

 The config file defines data sources show as below samples.